 Transporting Mobility Equipment in Taxis

 Firstly, it’s important to take note of the type of mobility equipment you can transport in a taxi.
-Manual and portable wheelchairs and portable mobility scooters can usually be safely carried in all sorts of taxis, as long as they are folded and can safely fit in the boot or back seat of the vehicle.
+Most taxis can usually carry manual and portable wheelchairs as well as portable mobility scooters.
+That is, as long as they are folded and can safely fit in the boot or back seat of the vehicle.

-Electric wheelchairs can only be carried in a Wheelchair Accessible Taxi if they are fitted with four anchor points, allowing it to be safely used with the taxi’s four-point tie down system.
-The same applies to full-sized scooters, but passengers are not legally permitted to sit on the scooter while the taxi is in motion and must instead sit in a car seat with their seat belt buckled.
+Electric wheelchairs can only be carried in a Wheelchair Accessible Taxi if they are fitted with four anchor points.
+This allows it to be safely used with the taxi’s four-point tie down system.
+The same applies to full-sized scooters, but passengers are not legally permitted to sit on the scooter while the taxi is in motion.
+Instead, they must instead sit in a car seat with their seat belt buckled.

 To help cover the cost of getting around, people with disabilities are entitled to taxi subsidies.
 Taxi regulations and subsidy schemes vary in each Australian state and territory, so click the links below to find out what is provided in your state.